Thursday, March 20, 2025

 By Anthony Caruso III | Publisher

 His cause of death is not clear at this time.
-Kevin Ferguson, his real name, was stricken at his home on Monday evening, before being taken to Northwest Medical Center in Fort Lauderdale, Fla.
+Kevin Ferguson, his real name, was stricken at his home on Monday evening, before being taken to Northwest Medical Center in Fort Lauderdale, Florida.

 TMZ reported earlier that Ferguson was in “dire condition.”